Issey Miyake Suit

 In my teenage years, I used my amateur sewing skills to create clothing I otherwise couldn't afford.
 Over the years, I've continued to refine this early practice of mine.

-In these photo I’m wearing a chestnut brown silk linen (also called silk Matka) suit that I handmade based off a vintage Issey Miyake pattern.
+In these photo I’m wearing a chestnut brown silk linen (also called silk Matka) suit handmade based off a vintage Issey Miyake pattern.
 The structure and texture of the suit are complimented by cubical Bakelite buttons (a type of plastic patented in 1907 & discontinued in the 40’s).
-A new style of handbag that I’ve been working with, handmade by me as well, from a rescued piece of leather.
+Handbag handmade from a piece of red rescued leather.
 Both the suit and bag are lined with deadstock fabric.
+Hairstyle inspired by a look featured in African Hairstyles: Styles of Yesterday and Today by Esi Sagay.
 These images were taken in & near my home and in front of local shops.
 The throw on my bed belonged to my great-great Aunt Cora.

 Photo + editing: Donavan Burt